深度訪談

 There are situations where a personal interview is the best, and sometimes the only method that makes sense for eliciting information from a respondent.

-• Doctors, dentists and nurses for instance may be asked about very sensitive topics that they would prefer not to discuss in a group setting.A trained researcher may be able to conduct an interview over the phone if the workplace or an offsite meeting room is not available for such a discussion.
+• Doctors, dentists and nurses for instance may be asked about very sensitive topics that they would prefer not to discuss in a group setting.A trained researcher may be able to interview over the phone if the workplace or an offsite meeting room is not available for such a discussion.

 • Like health, a person’s financial or sexual activity may differ from or be more complex than one’s peers.
 Despite a reluctance to discuss such private matters in front of a group of strangers, a subject generally feels more relaxed and open in a conversation with just one other person as exists in an in-depth interview.